Glenturret: A portrait

 - Palate: Warm oak, sea salt, dark fruits, sweet ripe oranges

-- Finish: Long-lasting, smooth, harmonious
+- Finish: Long-lasting, soft, harmonious

-💎 Lalique Collaborations: pure luxury
+💎 Lalique Collaborations: Pure Luxury

 Glenturret works closely with Lalique to create exclusive bottlings in handcrafted crystal decanters.